Skip to content

 Capital Gains Tax

-• Continuing, say they then decide to sell your SOL at a future date
+• Continuing, say they then decide to sell their SOL at a future date

 • They may be subject to Capital Gains Tax (in addition to the income tax they’ve already incurred), with the cost base now being $500 (the market value of the staking rewards when they received them).

-• For example, say they held onto that 25 SOL, and it increased to a value of $1200, at which time they decide to sell.
+• For example, say they held onto that 25 SOL, and it increased to a value of $1200, at which time they decided to sell.

 • Cost base: $500